Malik ul Ashtar Shujauddin

-Mukasir al-Da'wat Shahzada Malekulashter Shujauddin is the third son of Mohammed Burhanuddin II, the 52nd Dai al-Mutlaq of Dawoodi Bohras, a branch of Tayyabi Mustaali Ismaili Shi'a Islam.
+Shahzada Malekulashter Shujauddin is the third son of Mohammed Burhanuddin II, the 52nd Dai al-Mutlaq of Dawoodi Bohras, a branch of Tayyabi Mustaali Ismaili Shi'a Islam.

 Personal life

 Malekulashter was born on 2 May 1948 (23 Jumada al-Thani 1367 ھ) to Mohammed Burhanuddin and Aaisaheba Amatullah.

 Naqiyah, Shujauddin's daughter, is married to Husain Burhanuddin, the youngest son of Mufaddal Saifuddin.
 Naqiyah runs the Rawdat al-Quran School (Note: A school focused on Quranic studies based in Mumbai.) in South Bombay.

 Career

 Shujauddin was one of the witnesses of private nass by Mohammed Burhanuddin, his father, on Mufaddal Saifuddin, his brother, in 2011 in London.

 Shujauddin was appointed as one of the four rectors of Aljamea tus Saifiyah (امير الجامعة) on 20 Rajab al-Asab 1439ھ corresponding to 5 April 2018 by Mufaddal Saifuddin, the 53rd Dai al-Mutlaq.

 Shujauddin is the head of Tolaba ul-Kulliyat il-Mumenoon, a volunteer-run community-service organisation of Dawoodi Bohra students, established by his grandfather 51st Dai al-Mutlaq Taher Saifuddin.
 As of 2020, Tolaba has around 5000 members in 133 locations world-wide.

 In recent years, Shujauddin has presided over Ashara Mubaraka (Note: Ashara Mubaraka (عشرة مباركه) is an annual mourning of Husayn ibn Ali's martyrdom at Battle of Karbala.) sermons in Mumbai, Houston, Chicago, Kuwait and Karbala.

-Shujauddin was appointed in the position of Mukasir by the 53rd Dai al-Mutlaq, Mufaddal Saifuddin, on 18 Dhu al-Hijja 1445H (24 June 2024).